neufang/nDegreeFriends/README.md

 `source drg3_uniq.sh input_file | wc -l`

-Using the example input file, they generate **148** and **40** friend pairs seperately. `uniq.py` makes the procedure more efficiently, as redundant updating of degree of friends can be avoided.
+Using the example input file, they generate **148** and **40** friend pairs seperately. `uniq.py` makes the procedure more efficiently, as redundant updating degrees of friends can be avoided.
 The improvement is epecially significant for mutiple calcuation and big data.

 Eventually `friends_reducer.py` filters the degree bigger than **N** and formats the output as required.